PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 ```

 The above works from anywhere.
 With the symbolic link approach, one must either be in the directory that contains the link or specifiy the path to the link.

+## Dealing with Large Directories in /home

+Symbolic links are useful for dealing with `.conda` and `.cache` directories.
+See [this example](https://researchcomputing.princeton.edu/support/knowledge-base/checkquota#How-should-I-deal-with-large-Conda-environments-) on the Research Computing webpage.